consinhu/Home/README.md

 # Welcome to Consin's IT Professional Portfolio

 Hi there, I'm Consin Hu, a rising senior at Rutgers University and an aspiring IT professional with concentrations in security and project management as well as interests in cloud and consulting.
-I will be using this page to link my projects as I go and I'm excited to showcase my skills, accomplishments, and things I just find really cool!
+I will be using this page to link my projects as I go to share my skills, accomplishments, and other miscellaneous tech things I spend my time on👾

 <h2>👩‍💻 Class Projects</h2>